feliciachen01/feliciachen01/README.md

 ## ☘︎ About Me
-I'm a third-year Computer Science student at UBC with a passion for turning raw data into stories that actually mean something.
-My focus is to visualize, communicate, and connect data in ways that drive real-world impact.
+I'm a third-year Computer Science student at UBC with an interest in analysing, manipulating, and visualizing data in ways that drive real-world impact.
+Outside of data, I love exploring art galleries.

-Outside of data, I'm someone who's drawn to the arts, from admiring architecture to finding the perfect cafe on a quiet street.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->